 The term “.
-We are used to the concept of presumed innocence in a modern courtroom setting where the prosecution has to work to prove a defendant’s guilt.
-It is part of a wider range of legal clauses design to protect us in case we are falsely accused, and to uphold basic rights to minimize the occurrence of wrongful convictions.” is something that we can easily take for granted within the legal system and, more specifically, the
+We are used to the concept of in a modern courtroom setting where the prosecution has to work to prove a ‘s .
+It is part of a broader range of legal clauses designed to protect us if we are falsely accused and uphold basic rights to minimize the occurrence of wrongful convictions.” is something that we can easily take for granted within the legal system and, more specifically, the

-Why do we associate “innocent until proven guilty” with the U.S Constitution?
+Why do we associate “” with the U.S Constitution?

 While this isn’t directly true, as that phrase is not found verbatim, there are enough references to similar notions across major amendments.
-These surely helped to mold the judicial system in favor of presuming innocence rather than guilty rather than “guilty until proven innocent”.
+These undoubtedly helped mold the judicial system presuming until rather than “guilty until .”

 The 5th Amendment.

 The 5th Amendment was an important first step in protecting suspects and getting closer to a fairer legal system.
-There is no direct mention of presumed innocence but the ideas made it harder for the enforcer to punish suspects or work under notions of presumed guilt.
-The main clause is that “No person shall be compelled in any criminal case to be a witness against himself”.
+There is no direct mention of , but the ideas made it harder for the enforcer to punish suspects or work under notions of presumed .

-This remains in force as it puts the responsibility on the prosecution to work with witnesses and statements in a fairer process.
-The amendment also mentions that no one should be “deprived of life, liberty, or property, without due process of law”.
+This clause remains in force as it puts the responsibility on the prosecution to work with witnesses and statements in a fairer process.
+The amendment also mentions that no one should be “deprived of life, liberty, or property, without due process of law.”
 This concept reappears years later.

-Historians are also quick to point out that James Madison had a lot of influence on the term “innocent before proven guilty” because of his work on this amendment.
-He was keen for the law to lean towards the protection of the innocent for a fairer system.
+Historians also point out that James Madison influenced the term “innocent before ” because of his work on this amendment.
+He was keen for the law to lean towards protecting the innocent for a fairer system.